I’m embarrassed to admit it.

 - Spray soiled area and let sit for 15 minutes

 If the smell persists, repeat.
 When cat urine has seeped beneath the floor or sat for a period, start with an enzyme cleaner.

 When you no longer smell cat urine, wipe with alcohol or hydrogen peroxide.

 For tile floors and concrete, I alternate between an enzyme-based detergent like Free & Clear, and an enzyme cleaner, like Odor Xit.
 It usually requires several cleanings over several hours and even days to allow for drying in-between applications.

 How to clean cat urine from fabric and rugs

 If the soaked area is fabric—couches, rugs or clothes—use an enzyme-based solution.
 And be quick.
 The longer it sits, the harder it is to remove the odor.
 Don’t be shy.
 Spray it or pour it right onto the carpet and brush it in.
 Then use a small carpet & upholstery cleaner to soak it up.
 Let it air dry.
 Repeat multiple times, if needed.

 Tip: Remove cushion covers quickly to avoid urine seeping into the cushion which is almost impossible to remove!

 This is also true for mattress covers.
-If you act fast you may be able to prevent urine from seeming into the cushion.
+If you act fast you may be able to prevent urine from seeping into the cushion.
 Then, simply toss the cover into the washing machine.